-In order to assess the role of ethnic polarization for community participation in conflict-affected areas, we interact the conflict indices with a dummy variable for high ethnic polarization.
-Table 6 presents the results for the polarization and conflict variables only.
-As the inclusion of interaction terms in non-linear regression models leads to biased estimates of marginal effects (Norton et al., 2004), we report the unbiased coefficient estimates here instead.
-When adding the interaction terms to the base regression setup, the negative impact of communal violence on citizen participation is partly offset in those conflict-affected communities with a high degree of ethnic polarization.
-In contrast to the previously found decrease in participation in local governance organizations and social services in conflict regions, participation is found to be hardly affected in villages characterized by a high degree of ethnic polarization.
-On the whole, the negative effect of conflict on community participation turns out to be significantly stronger in ethnically homogeneous areas.
+high ethnic polarization.
+Table 6 presents the results for the polarization and conflict variables.
+19 As the inclusion of interaction terms in non-linear regression models leads to biased estimates of marginal effects (Norton et al., 2004), the (unbiased) coefficient estimates are reported instead.
+The negative impact of communal violence on citizen participation is partly offset in those conflict-affected communities with a high degree of ethnic polarization.
+In contrast to the overall decrease in participation in local governance organizations and social services in conflict regions (Table 5), citizen participation is found to be hardly affected in villages characterized by a high degree of ethnic polarization.
+Hence, the negative effect of conflict on community participation is found significantly stronger in ethnically homogeneous areas.
 The robustness of these findings is supported by a series of alternative specifications.
-Table A1 in the Appendix presents the estimated marginal effects of the conflict variables for different sub-samples and conflict definitions.
-Since the main trends hold when the capital city of Jakarta is excluded and when the sample is restricted to the Javanese provinces (Table A1, Panel I and II), the findings are not
+Table A1 in the Appendix presents the estimated marginal effects of the conflict variables for different subsamples and conflict definitions.